sauyog/linux/Readme.md

 # SJSU ID: 015224677

+# code files I have placed in the folder cmpe283 for all assignments

 # Assignment 1

 -First I installed VMware Workstation and created a VM with Ubuntu OS with 8 processors and 6GB RAM.
 Then I mount the Ubuntu 20.04 iso image to the VM and installed the Ubuntu Operating system in the Workstation.